TrueOpenVR/TrueOpenVR-Core/Docs/EN/Recommendations/Games.md

 System requirements are based on [Steam equipment user statistics](https://store.steampowered.com/hwsurvey) and are revised after the release of a new generation of Sony Playstation and Microsoft Xbox consoles.

-Such requirements are necessary for the growth of VR's popularity.
+Such requirements are necessary for the growth of VR popularity.